 Usurps Parental Rights

-The Guidance document would be in direct conflict with Virginia law, which makes clear that parents, not the government and its regulatory agencies, have a “fundamental right to make decisions concerning the upbringing, education, and care of the parent's child” (§ 1-240.1 of the Code of Virginia).
+The Guidance Document would be in direct conflict with Virginia law, which makes clear that parents, not the government and its regulatory agencies, have a “fundamental right to make decisions concerning the upbringing, education, and care of the parent's child” (§ 1-240.1 of the Code of Virginia).
 This includes seeking the most viable form of treatment.

 Violates Counselor Free Speech

-Furthermore, the Guidance Document and any proposed regulations would violate the free speech rights of licensed medical professionals by employing viewpoint-based restrictions on speech, or more commonly “viewpoint discrimination.”
+Furthermore, the Guidance Document and any proposed regulations would violate the free speech rights of licensed professional counselors by employing viewpoint-based restrictions on speech, or more commonly “viewpoint discrimination.”
 Illegitimate viewpoint discrimination is clearly evident in the draft regulation before this workgroup.
-While psychologists would be free to support and encourage patients to explore their sexuality in various ways, even to the point of undergoing physical bodily changes, they are simultaneously prohibited from encouraging and supporting a person to affirm and embrace natural sexual expressions and in the physical body they were born in.
+While counselors would be free to support and encourage patients to explore their sexuality in various ways, even to the point of undergoing physical bodily changes, they are simultaneously prohibited from encouraging and supporting a person to affirm and embrace natural sexual expressions and in the physical body they were born in.
 Under this proposed policy, those who do will face state-imposed loss of their professional license.

-Professional psychologists/counselors likewise have a duty to deal truthfully with their minor clients.
+Professional counselors likewise have a duty to deal truthfully with their minor clients.
 This surely encompasses life’s most fundamental truths, such as the known biological (as well as non-biological) differences between males and females.
 For licensed professionals who acknowledge these truths, being compelled to repress them when in contact with a minor client would inevitably create for them real ethical dilemmas.